Skip to main content

 Quality investing is one of the most reliable investing strategies for building long-term wealth.
 This approach focuses on buying shares of quality companies that have strong balance sheets, steady earnings growth, and wide competitive advantages.
 Quality investors believe that owning great businesses at fair prices beats owning cheap businesses of poor quality.

-In this guide, you will learn how to identify companies with quality characteristics that make them stand out from the crowd.
-We will cover the key metrics, the role of cash flow, and the traits that define high quality businesses worthy of your capital.
+This guide covers how to identify companies with quality characteristics that make them stand out from the crowd.
+This guide covers the key metrics, the role of cash flow, and the traits that define high quality businesses worthy of your capital.

 What Is Quality Investing?